Skip to main content

 Research Method:

-Describe the main findings of the research (maximum 90 words)
+Describe the main findings of the research and the practical value of the research if relevant (maximum 100 words)

 MAIN TEXT (From Page 3 onwards)